Huynh-Nhu (Mimi) Le

 Inna Goncearenco

-Inna is a first-year clinical psychology doctoral student at George Washington University.
+Inna is a second-year clinical psychology doctoral student at George Washington University.
 Originally from Siberia, she began her career as a law clerk in criminal court while pursuing a law degree.
 Inna later earned a Master’s in Clinical Psychology from Teachers College, Columbia University, where she worked in the Global Mental Health lab, focusing on perinatal stress and postpartum psychopathology among BIPOC mothers during the COVID-19 pandemic.
 She also worked as a clinical research coordinator at the Mount Sinai Suicide Prevention Research Lab, where she helped develop effective approaches for identifying and treating imminent suicide risk.
 At GWU, Inna is committed to advocating for minoritized perinatal and postpartum populations as a researcher, clinician, and educator, focusing on developing and implementing evidence-based, cost-effective, and culturally adapted interventions for suicidal ideation and depression.

 Lauren Kobylski